 Be Skeptical of Unsolicited Messages

-Scammers often use fear, curiosity, or urgency to make you react quickly.
+Scammers often use fear, curiosity, or a sense of urgency to prompt a quick reaction.
 Taking a moment to assess the situation can prevent you from falling for a phishing scam.

-• Don’t Rush: If a message seems urgent, pause and evaluate whether the request makes sense.
+- Don’t Rush: If a message seems urgent, pause and assess whether the request is reasonable.
 Scammers often pressure you into acting without thinking.

 Use Phishing Filters and Anti-Phishing Tools